-Ensure a mix of retail, housing, institutional and other uses in reuse of vacant parcels
+• Ensure a mix of retail, housing, institutional and other uses in the reuse of vacant parcels

 The Roxbury Strategic Master Plan process in conjunction with the Whittier Neighborhood Transformation Plan has ensured that plans for the P3, P8, P9, P10, Whittier and Crescent parcels include a balance of affordable, moderate-income, and market housing; a mix of housing types; and retail, office, institutional and community facilities.
 This strategy also includes a priority to establish retail uses that serve the existing community while drawing patrons from beyond the community.
-The Whittier Neighborhood Transformation Plan will develop public and private sector resources to attract specific types of businesses desired by the community, such as an entertainment venue or sit-down restaurant on Tremont Street.
+Whittier CNI will develop public and private sector resources to attract specific types of businesses desired by the community, as reflected in the 2012 BRA-sponsored Dudley Square Retail survey in which 1,300 current residents, employees and commuters participated.

-Capitalize on the opening of the Dudley Municipal Center in 2015 with over 500 municipal jobs and bring an additional 300 permanent jobs to P3, Whittier and the Crescent Parcel
+• Support Dudley Vision to bring over 500 municipal jobs to Dudley Square and 300 additional permanent jobs to P3, Whittier and the Crescent Parcel